A little information about DataServe Retro

 My own personal interest in computers dates back some 30 years to when I bought my first Sinclair Spectrum 48K.
 During those early years I owned many models in the Spectrum range before moving on to the early Amstrad PC1512 and many PC's subsequently.

-Always interested in the technical aspects of computers, I started to build PCs from their components and am now an A+ Certified Technician with over 25 years experience.
+Always interested in the technical aspects of computers, I started to build PCs from their components and I am an A+ Certified Technician with over 35 years experience.

 I work on my machines on a hobby basis from a workshop converted from my garage, with storage in my second garage and a converted loft.

 Every machine which comes into my workshop is completely stripped down into its component parts and thoroughly cleaned.
-After all the spiders, moths, paper clips, rings, old coins, pizza and tomato ketchup have been removed (I've seen it all) then the components are thoroughly tested and any faulty components replaced.
+After all the spiders, moths, paper clips, pencils, obsolete £5 notes, rings, old coins, pizza and tomato ketchup have been removed (I've seen it all) then the components are thoroughly tested and any faulty components replaced.

 This can be a long process as components are often difficult to track down these days.
 Learning to desolder good components from old boards and replace faulty equivalents on other boards without losing your fingers is a skill long and painful in the learning !